dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/kafka.md

 | version | N | Input/Output | Kafka cluster version.
 Defaults to 2.0.0.
 Please note that this needs to be mandatorily set to `1.0.0` for EventHubs with Kafka. | `1.0.0` |

 #### Note
-Metadata `version` needs to be mandatorily set to `1.0.0` for anyone using EventHubs with Kafka.
+The metadata `version` must be set to `1.0.0` when using Azure EventHubs with Kafka.

 ## Binding support